rboati/social_networking_kata_js/README.md

 ## Prerequisites
 - npm
-- node
+- node (tested with v14.3.0)

-The project has been tested only on Linux platform but it should work also on other common platforms (Windows, macOS).
+The project has been tested only on Linux platform.

+It should work also on other common platforms (Windows, macOS) but there hasn't been a throughly testing for incompatibilities on different platforms and different node versions.

 ## Installation
 After cloning the repository you should execute: